Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 # `plet` to avoid work duplication

-Sometimes, when writing Haskell level functions for generating Plutarch terms, you may find yourself needing to re-use the Haskell level function's argument multiple times-
+Sometimes, when writing Haskell level functions for generating Plutarch terms, you may find yourself needing to re-use the Haskell level function's argument multiple times:

 > Jack: arguments